 They are desperate for anything that they can read or watch with reference to God.
 We really wanted to bless them by leaving the DVD’s but the college hadn’t got permission and therefore we needed to collect as much back as possible.

-They are in a poorer area, from the one we had based ourselves in.
-(Teouma, was where I preached)
+I really want to try and raise money for the Teouma Community.
+They are in a poorer area, from the one we had based ourselves in – Teouma, was where I preached.

 I would love to take Kieren and Sarai there to meet the Pastors and the community.
 Hopefully one day we can bless them.

 Grace was walking home from school when we were walking back to the church.
 She came running up to me and gave me a big hug.
-It’s an amazing transformation to see her so free, after she was released from the spirit of anger.
+It’s an amazing transformation to see her so free after she was released from the spirit of anger.

-She has now moved to Port Vila and is living with a “Foster Family” as she has moved away from her abusive Dad.
+She has now moved to Port Vila and is living with a “foster family” as she has moved away from her abusive Dad.
 I have really developed a soft spot for her.
 She has such a beautiful spirit.
 I gave her my address and said if she ever wanted to write to me, that I would welcome her letter.

 We went back into town for lunch and ice-cream.
 It has been the hottest day to date.
-My shoes are literally swimming with sweat – gross I know lol.
+My shoes are literally swimming with sweat – gross I know, lol.
 We decided to do more Treasure hunting on the walk home…

 My treasure list was:

-We set off and immediately we spotted a gentleman with a yellow hat (that was on another persons list).
+We set off and immediately we spotted a gentleman with a yellow hat (that was on another person’s list).
 He also had a bag with the number 24 on it.
-He asked to be blessed with his finances and if we could pray for his Daughter who was studying.
+He asked to be blessed with his finances and if we could pray for his daughter who was studying.

 As we walked down the street we saw a man with a white top outside of a blue shop.
-He too was studying but felt like he was failing so we prayed for him aswell.
+He too was studying but felt like he was failing, so we prayed for him as well.

 I was walking up the last hill before we reached our motel and I was praying to God.
-I was unhappy that we had only found 2 people (harsh I know considering all of the things I had witnessed over the past week but I came expectant!)
-God said to me “look up”…I then saw a lady with an orange and blue dress wearing blue shoes!
+I was unhappy that we had only found two people (harsh I know considering all of the things I had witnessed over the past week, but I had become expectant!)
+God said to me “look up”…I then saw a lady with an orange and blue dress, wearing blue shoes!
 She said that she was struggling to support her family and needed prayer for finances.

 After that – to be honest.
 I was done in.
 I was so exhausted and the team walked back to the motel in silence.